2022–23 Nottingham Forest F.C. season: Goalscorers

 Includes all competitive matches.
 The list is sorted by squad number when total goals are equal.
 Players with no goals not included in the list.

 Assists

 Includes all competitive matches.
 The list is sorted by squad number when total assists are equal.
 Players with no assists not included in the list.

 Disciplinary record

 Includes all competitive matches.
-The list is sorted by squad number when total cards are equal.
+The list is sorted by red cards, then yellow cards (and by squad number when total cards are equal).
 Players with no cards not included in the list.

 Clean sheets

 Includes all competitive matches.
 The list is sorted by squad number when total clean sheets are equal.
 Numbers in parentheses represent games where both goalkeepers participated and both kept a clean sheet; the number in parentheses is awarded to the goalkeeper who was substituted on, whilst a full clean sheet is awarded to the goalkeeper who was on the field at the start of play.
 Players with no clean sheets not included in the list.